AnaghaMKrishna/CS-7641-Project/Final_Submission/final_report.md

 #### Metrics:
 a.
-Silhouette Score: 0.008 - This implies that our clusters have a fair amount of overlapping
+Silhouette Score: 0.008 - This implies that our clusters have a fair amount of overlapping <br>
 b.
 Cluster Membership Count: We can see that three clusters dominate the chart

 #### Analysis